 His raft floats through the flooded city, guided by a spellbound current.
 The shadows of buildings jut out of the water, reaching toward the orange sky as if in their death throes.
 Barnacles cling to the rotting and rusting wood and steel.
 Some of the buildings have collapsed in on themselves, leaving twisted metal sitting low to the water.
 Dean steers carefully around them.

 "Dean Winchester, yeah?"

 Dean spins around with the knife raised.
 "Yeah?
 And who are you?"

 The boat tips a little, and I look back at him, unimpressed.
 "I'm here to help," I say with a smile.
-"You can call me Jack.
+"You can call me Lucy.
 Things will get confusing, otherwise."